naghiaei/mixture-bayesian/readme.md

 # Bayesian Preference Estimation with Inconsistent Feedback

 This repository contains code and results for the paper "Bayesian Preference Estimation with Inconsistent Feedback," submitted to the journal of Mathematical Psychology.
+More information can be found on our website:  [Website Linik](https://naghiaei.github.io/mixture-bayesian/)

 ## Datasets